lwjglgamedev/lwjglbook-bookcontents-leg/chapter21/chapter21.md

 The method is quite simple, we basically iterate over the game items and calculate the model view and light view matrices.
 These matrices are dumped into their respective buffers.
 The contents of those buffers are sent to to the GPU and finally we render all of them with a single call to the ```glDrawElementsInstanced``` method.

 Going back to the shaders, we need to modify the vertex shader to support instanced rendering.
-We will firs add new input parameters for the model and view matrices that will be passed when using instanced rendering.
+We will first add new input parameters for the model and view matrices that will be passed when using instanced rendering.

 ```glsl
 layout (location=5) in mat4 modelViewInstancedMatrix;